awsdocs/aws-cost-management-user-guide/doc_source/price-notification.md

 1. If you are new to Amazon SNS, choose **Get Started**\.

-1. If necessary, change the region on the navigation bar to US East \(N\.
+1. If necessary, change the Region on the navigation bar to US East \(N\.
 Virginia\)\.
-The billing metric data is stored in this region, even for resources in other regions\.
+The billing metric data is stored in this Region, even for resources in other Regions\.

 1. On the navigation pane, choose **Subscriptions**\.